MengYunWang/Protocol-rsfmri-analysis/README.md

                     /data  /out  participant \ # indicate which level should be analyzed --verbose-reports
 ```
+### Which result or parameter should we look at or emphasize on?###

+- Structual data (T1 image)

+- Funciotnal data (T2* image)

+structual

+functional

 ## 4. FSL preprocessing

 [Official fsl course](https://open.win.ox.ac.uk/pages/fslcourse/website/online_materials.html#Prep)

+My protocol to analyzed the rs-fMRI data